geodynamics/burnman/docs/examples.rst

 .. figure:: figures/example_olivine_binary_Figure_1.png

-  The olivine polymorph binary phase diagram according to :cite:`Stixrude2011`.
+  The olivine polymorph binary phase diagram using the thermodynamic models of Stixrude and Lithgow-Bertelloni (2011).

 .. _ref-example-paper: